Josephwjack/currency-exchange/README.md

 ## Setup/Installation Requirements

 1. `Git clone to local terminal`
 2. `npm install`
-3. `npm run build` - if on Mac change //&&// to //;// in package.json , scripts, start section
+3. `npm run build` - if on Mac change //&&// to //;// in package.json , scripts, start section.
+* _Check package.json to confirm you have all the necessary dependencies._
 4. `npm run start`
-5. `Create .env file and store your personal api key in there as API_KEY=[yourkeyhere]`
+5. `Create .env file and store your personal api key in there as API_KEY=[yourkeyhere] .
+Add env to gitignore folder and push to your remote github before adding any other files.`

 ## Logic/Specs
+* _User inputs number_
+* _User selects a currency to convert to from dropdown box_
+* _User clicks button, gets converted currency below_

 ## Known Bugs